 According to a report from Google last August, more than 60% of searches now occur on a mobile device, bringing the estimated volume of monthly mobile searches to 50 billion.
 That’s an incredible amount of people looking for very specific answers to their questions while on the go—and, therefore, an incredible opportunity to acquire and re-engage with users with strong intent.
 If you’ve been investing in search for a while, this is likely no surprise.

 If you’ve been investing in mobile for a while and care about search traffic, you might be aware of a recent existential crisis affecting every company today.
-If you’re not aware of the issue, then I recommend visiting the decision soon as you’re likely affected by it.
+If you’re not aware of the issue, then I recommend looking into it, as you’re likely affected by it.
 With the onset of Apple’s Universal Links and Android App Links, you are now forced to prioritize whether you care about a high quality user experience or care about organic search attribution.

 Why?
 Essentially, if you turn on Apple’s Universal Links for deep linking on your main domain (say “pinterest.com”), you lose organic search attribution when the user is deep linked into the app.
 Since Google can’t modify the URL that appears in search, the URL that opens up the app will not have any tracking parameters.
 That user will appear to have entered the app the same as if they clicked on the link via a shared URL in a text message.